nimrossum/research-project/docs/main.typ

 === File Inclusion/Exclusion
 // Specify which file extensions to include or drop, and how unrecognized types are handled.

-We chose to include/exclude certain file extensions, to focus the results on code files.
+Certain file extensions were included/excluded, to focus the results on code files.

 In general, file extensions commonly associated with code were included, while binary files like images, videos, and audio files as well as miscellaneous files were excluded @gittruck0:online.